Symatem/Documentation/Transport/Encodings.md

 - IEEE754: Floats
 - UTF8: Text

-These encodings do not have a defined size which means that their size has to be managed from the outside (by a composite of the BitVector).
+These encodings do not have a defined size which means that their size has to be managed from the outside (by a composite or the symbols data field).

 ## Composite